-- + monitoring support 24 hours a day, seven days a week accessed through a 24-hour call-out number; - + a suitably trained Monitoring Coordination Team including a Monitoring Coordinator, Monitoring Operations Officer, Planning and Logistics Officer and Safety Office; - + Technical Advisors and Field Teams (staff and contractors) for first strike deployments; - + maintenance of standby monitoring equipment; - + monthly personnel capability reports; - + Scientific Monitoring Sub-plans (provision and review); - + Standby Service Manual (EA-00-RI-10162) and associated response activation forms (provision and review); and - + participation in audits, workshops, drills and exercise to facilitate readiness.
++ 24/7 monitoring support accessed through 24 hr call out number.

+- + Provision of a suitably trained Monitoring Coordination Team including a Monitoring Coordinator, Monitoring Operations Officer, Planning and Logistics Officer and Safety Officer. - + Provision of Technical Advisers and Field Teams (staff and contractors) for first strike deployments. - + Maintenance of standby monitoring equipment. - + Monthly personnel capability reports. - + Provision and review of Scientific Monitoring Sub-plans. - + Provision and review of Standby Service Manual (EA-00-RI-10162) and associated response activation forms. - + Participation in audits, workshops, drills and exercises to facilitate readiness.

-Appendix L provides an overview of Santos's processes in place to provide assurance that its oil spill scientific monitoring arrangements for SMPs 1 to 12 are fit for purpose to meet the worst case first-strike monitoring requirements associated with the Petrel Sub-Basin SW 3D MSS.
+Appendix L provides an overview of Santos' processes in place to provide assurance that its oil spill scientific monitoring arrangements for SMPs are fit for purpose to meet the worst-case first-strike monitoring requirements associated with the WA-20-L activities.